VISIT

 As far back as the 1870s, farmers and ranchers were settling the Wood River Valley.

-After the mining boom of the 1880s had fallen, many miners turned to ranching as their means of making a living.
-Some homesteading families stayed for generations, and developed successful ranches and farms that have survived the changing of the times.
+With the waning of mining boom in the 1880s, many miners turned to ranching.
+Some homesteading families stayed for generations, developing successful ranches and farms that have survived the changing of the times.

 Rebecca Cox - Visit_Ranching_cowboys.jpg